 Okay, fire up your cauldron.
-Then, add a mighty dose of the early personification of Within Temptation with an equal measure of early Nightwish.
+Then, add a mighty dose of the early personification of Within Temptation, a dose of Epica with an equal measure of early Nightwish.
 Mix some age-old Styx flavored electronics to it without disintegrating into Amaranthe-esque antics.

 Boil and stir well.